 A Volunteer Organization

-A team of over 800 volunteers help to raise and distribute funds to our local agencies and initiatives.
+A team of almost 1,000 volunteers help to raise and distribute funds to our local agencies and initiatives.
 Under the Board of Directors, each member agency of United Way must be verified as a non-profit organization, governed by volunteers, receive an annual audit, and provide a needed community service.

 A Cost Effective Organization